ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 BUDGET

- ere are a handful of published benchmarks for SaaS and tool spend at vari - ous company stages as a percentage of either company revenue or total spend.
+There are a handful of published benchmarks for SaaS and tool spend at vari - ous company stages as a percentage of either company revenue or total spend.

- ere s not a single precise benchmark, but it seems that typical SaaS Costs

-of Goods Sold (COGS) fall somewhere between 10 and 30 percent of revenue.
+There's not a single precise benchmark, but it seems that typical SaaS Costs of Goods Sold (COGS) fall somewhere between 10 and 30 percent of revenue.

 Know your spend and keep an eye on cost growth. it's very easy to acci - dentally leave a couple of machines running in AWS and add $10,000 to your annual cloud hosting bills.
-Most cloud platforms have built-in budgeting features, so there s no excuse to not use them.
+Most cloud platforms have built-in budgeting features, so There'sno excuse to not use them.
 If you re using infrastruc - ture as code, it's easy to set up a module that, for every new cloud system deployed, will automatically apply a cloud budget at the same time that will monitor and alert on cost for that particular system.

-it's typical for SaaS costs to grow over time, be it because your infrastruc - ture is growing, or because you discover a new SaaS vendor that can save your team time.
+It's typical for SaaS costs to grow over time, be it because your infrastruc - ture is growing, or because you discover a new SaaS vendor that can save your team time.
 I recommend not using cost as a reason to avoid adopting a typical SaaS tool (with a cost range in the hundreds per month).
 Instead, I d advise factoring regular growth into your SaaS cost forecasts.

 TRACKING

 You should be tracking how much your organization spends on engineering tools, including IDEs, SaaS, and infrastructure (cloud platforms).
 You can do this manually in a spreadsheet or using a SaaS Management Platform (SMP).
 Available from various vendors such as BetterCloud, Zluri, and Vendr, these solutions link with your credit card or bank and automatically categorize cash spend.

-213

-3. DevOps
+## DevOps

 Wikipedia describes DevOps as a set of practices that combines software development and IT operations.
 It aims to shorten the systems devel - opment lifecycle and provide continuous delivery with high software quality.